IBMIntegration/techjam/src/pages/apic/Lab1/index.md

 ![alt text][pic3]

 ![alt text][pic4]

-3\.
-When prompted, use the username and password provided to you for this lab.
-The username in the screenshots of this lab is chopper12.

-![alt text][pic5]

 4\.
 When you log in for the first time, you may see a **Welcome, let's get started** window.
 Feel free to review the contents by click **Start the tour** or by click on the **X** to close the window.